warmlogic/expertTrain/README.md

    - There are multiple versions of the recognition and naming/viewing response key images (in `expertTrain/images/resources/`).
    - Net Station support (sending tags to NS) is fully implemented (http://docs.psychtoolbox.org/NetStation) but the NetStation function has been improved.
 Use `et_NetStation.m` instead of PTB's implementation.
    - If your computer doesn't have much memory, you can choose to not preload all stimulus images by setting cfg.stim.preloadImages to `false` in the config file.
+   - You can do a photocell test to determine accuracy of timing of Psychtoolbox presenting stimuli and talking to Net Station.
+This is done with an argument in the initial `expertTrain` command.
+See `help expertTrain` for details.
+Email `tclab@colorado.edu` if you need help with this.

 Running the experiment
 ----